 For much of the industrialized world, pollution from manufacturing has been falling despite increased output.
-We examine how air quality standards—a common environmental regulation—have contributed to this "clean-up" of manufacturing.
-We develop a general equilibrium model to show how air quality standards can lead to a clean-up by causing: (i) reductions in plant emission intensity, (ii) relative changes in plant output, and (iii) plant entry and exit.
+We examine how air quality standards---a common environmental regulation---have contributed to this cleanup of manufacturing.
+We develop a general equilibrium model to show how air quality standards can lead to a cleanup by causing reductions in plant emission intensity, relative changes in plant output, and plant entry and exit.
 We provide quasi-experimental evidence from Canada to highlight the magnitude of these responses.
-Our results suggest that air quality standards explain just under 40% of the clean-up of manufacturing.
+Our results suggest that air quality standards explain just under 40% of the cleanup of manufacturing.